agn453/HI-TECH-Z80-C/README.md

-Following on from Mark Ogden's consultations with John Elliott (the author of the ZXCC emulator and PIPEMGR),  I have accepted a proposal from Mark Ogden to revert the interpretation of exact file sizes back to John Elliot's original DOS Plus interpretation.
+Following on from Mark Ogden's consultations with John Elliott (the author of the ZXCC emulator and PIPEMGR),  I have accepted a proposal from Mark Ogden to revert the interpretation of exact file sizes back to John Elliott's original DOS Plus interpretation.

 As mentioned in the release v3.09-3 notes (above), there are two common conventions that can be used to record exact file sizes in CP/M 3 and